About moles

 Some children might have only a few moles on their body, whereas others have a lot.

-- changes colour, especially if it gets darker, looks crooked or has an uneven border
+- has an uneven border

 Treatment for moles